-Success Story: NEO20 Lifting Hook in Foundry
+NEO20 Lifting Hook in Foundry

 20 January, 2020

-As within a majority of foundries, the melting furnace is “charged” with metal and heated above the metal’s melting point.
+In almost every foundry, the melting furnace is “charged” with metal and heated above the metal’s melting point.
 Once the molten metal has reached a specific pouring temperature it is tapped from the furnace through a spout into a pouring ladle.

-In this case, the ladle’s oversized lifting point was almost 100mm in diameter, which represents a loading problem with traditional lifting hooks, and especially a safety and security headache for operators and technicians as any hook would need to be manually engaged (and released) from the lifting point.
+In this case, the ladle’s oversized lifting point was almost 100mm in diameter, which represents a loading problem with traditional lifting hooks.
+And especially a safety and security headache for operators and technicians as any hook would need to be manually engaged (and released) from the lifting point.

 Another important issue at hand during the production process was the high temperatures and radiated heat.
 The NEO20, with its high-strength steel body, and all of its components, like the high-capacity battery had to withstand direct temperatures of up to 60ºC/140ºF during the “tapping” process.